piero-vic/pierolescano.com/src/content/blog/status-update-2025-01.md

 been already bombarded with content discussing the topic of AI and LMMs.

 I wouldn't recommend it if you are already familiar with LLMs.
-The group of people that would benefit the most of this book are people who are not that
+The group of people that would benefit the most of this book are people who are not that familiar with AI or tech in general.

 ## Coding